 It is also important to consider parenting time when scheduling large trips like this.
 There a number of different statutes to take into consideration when traveling outside of the country with a child.
 We recommend you consult with your attorney before planning such a trip.

 Divorce shouldn’t stop you from enjoying life.
 You deserve a vacation with your children.

-Contact us at Hallier Lawrence for more information about custody issues and obtaining passports for your children.
+Contact us at Hallier Stearns PLC for more information about custody issues and obtaining passports for your children.